gleijten/LedstripController/README.md

 So I did some research and developed my own controller.<BR>

 My requirements:
-- integration to Home Assistant
+- integration into Home Assistant
 - no need for external internet connections
 - adjustable colours and brightness
 - controlled by local WiFi